13th (Western) Division

 The 13th (Western) Division was one of the Kitchener's Army divisions in the First World War, raised from volunteers by Lord Kitchener.
 It fought at Gallipoli, in Mesopotamia (including the capture of Baghdad) and Persia.

 War service 1914–1915

 1914

+Men of No. 15 Platoon, D Company, 9th (Service) Battalion, Royal Warwickshire Regiment, pictured here at Basingstoke, presumably during 1915.

-The 13th (Western) Division was formed as part of the First New Army at Salisbury Plain in August 1914.
-During the formation of the division, Major-General Robert Kekewich was appointed as its first commander.
-On 5 November 1914, while on sick leave he committed suicide.
-Although initially meant for service in France, with the rest of the Kitchener Armies, it was sent to the Mediterranean to reinforce the Anglo-French expedition at Gallipoli.
+The 13th (Western) Division was formed as part of Field Marshal Lord Kitchener's First New Army at Salisbury Plain in August 1914.
+During the formation of the division, Major General Robert Kekewich was appointed as its first general officer commanding (GOC).
+On 5 November 1914, while on sick leave, he committed suicide.
+Although meant for service on the Western Front, with most of the rest of Kitchener Armies, it was sent to the Mediterranean to reinforce the Anglo-French in the Gallipoli campaign.